zerotier/cathode/README.md

 This app is meant to be a simple demonstration of how you can add ZeroTier to your application.
 In this example there's only about ten points where modifications to `p2pvc` were needed.
 Since we want all network traffic to be handled by ZeroTier we swapped out the system's native calls with our own.

-If statically-linking isn't an option for your application, we've developed a number of workarounds including function interposition via LD_PRELOAD and SOCKS5 proxy.
-You can read more about this [here](https://github.com/zerotier/ZeroTierSDK/blob/master/docs/walkthrough.md)

 For instance, the `p2plib.c`'s `p2p_connect()` function, we see:

 ```